yoember/yoember.github.io/index.md

 ## <a name='lesson-1'></a>Lesson 1

-This tutorial uses the latest Ember CLI tool (v2.3.0).
+This tutorial uses the latest Ember CLI tool (v2.4.0).

 ### Install Ember CLI

 The following `npm` command installs Ember CLI latest stable version in the global namespace.
-The latest Ember CLI version 2.3 is released on 17 of February 2016, it generates app with Ember.js v2.3 and Ember Data v2.3.
+The latest Ember CLI version 2.4.0 is released on 1 of March 2016, it generates app with Ember.js v2.4 and Ember Data v2.4.
+(If you have an earlier version of Ember CLI, the following command automatically updates it to the latest.)

     $ npm install -g ember-cli

 or if you would like to install with fixed version

-    $ npm install -g ember-cli@2.3.0
+    $ npm install -g ember-cli@2.4.0

 You have now a new `ember` command in your console.
 Check with